andthomas/investment-app/README.md

-# React Scratch
+# Investment App Concept

-This is a basic react boilerplate with minimal package installations.
-The project includes hot-reload and LESS.
+A concept app for a fintech investment service.
+Built off a my own (react boilerplate)[https://github.com/andthomas/react-scratch] and using react router and Grommet UI.

 To get started: